shapesmusic/Shapes-Basics-Draft/lessons/03-a-group.md

 You can name any shape by its number of top keys, and whether they're on the right or left side of the shape.

-[point to 1R] So this pair right here, it has one top key [point], and it's on the right side of the shape, so it's called "1 to the Right."
+So this pair right here [show], it has one top key, and it's on the right side of the shape, so it's called "1 to the Right."

-[point to 1L] And then this pair over here, its opposite, would be "1 to the Left."
+And then this pair over here [show], its opposite, has one top key on the left side of the shape, so it's called "1 to the Left."

-[point to 2L] Then this pair, it has one, _two_ top keys, and they're on the left of the shape, so it's called "2 to the Left."
+Then this pair [show], it has one, _two_ top keys, and they're on the right of the shape, so it's called "2 to the Right."

+And this pair [show], it has one, two on the left, so it's called "2 to the Left."

-So there's 1, 2, 3, 4, and 5 to the right [point]
+So there's [show] 1, 2, 3, 4, and 5 to the right
-and 1, 2, 3, 4, 5 to the left [point]
+and 1, 2, 3, 4, and 5 to the left

-The shape in the middle is called the "TOP" shape [point], because it’s centered on the top keys, and the one on the end is the "bottom" shape, because it uses all the bottom keys [point].
+The shape in the middle is called the "TOP" shape, because it’s centered on the top keys, and the one on the end is the "bottom" shape, because it uses all the bottom keys.

 The bottom shape repeats on both ends of the group because the whole group sort of wraps around on itself.

-[playlist] So if we look at the shape that's playing, it’s this pair here, and let's see, it has how many top keys? [count, x] And they're on the (R/L) of the shape, so it's "(x to the R/L)."
+So if we look at the shape that's playing right now, it’s this pair here, and let's see, it has how many top keys? [count] And they're on the right side of the shape, so it's "5 to the Right."

-If I switch songs [switch], This one has [count, x] top keys
+If I switch songs [switch], This one has 5 top keys
-and they're on the (R/L), so it's called "(x to the R/L)."
+and they're on the left, so it's called "5 to the Left."

-[switch again] And this one has [count, x] top keys
+[switch again] And this one has 3 top keys
-and they're on the (R/L), so it's called "(x to the R/L)."
+and they're on the right, so it's called "3 to the Right."

 So give this a try yourself.
 Play along with some different songs, just like you were doing before, but now when a new shape comes up, name it for yourself first.
 Like, oh this is "2 to the Left," and _then_ play with it.

-[front cam] When you name a shape, pay attention to how the name describes the contour of the shape, and it _also_ tells you the shape's position within the larger group.
+When you name a shape, pay attention to how the name describes the contour of the shape, and it _also_ tells you the shape's position within the larger group.

 So you start to get a feeling for how that shape is related to other shapes in the group.